 “If you don’t like something change it; if you can’t change it, change the way you think about it.” ~ Mary Engelbreit

-I came across an old blog post from a previous blog that was written about this time 7 years ago and it is still as relevant today.
+I came across an old blog post from a previous blog that was written around this time nearly 8 years ago and it is still as relevant today.

 If you don’t like something change it; if you can’t change it, change the way you think about it.

-This is an amazing saying from Mary Engelbriet and one that I fully take to heart.
+This is an amazing quote from Mary Engelbreit and one that I fully take to heart.

-Today someone said something to me that not only knocked my confidence but also cut right to the core.
-I do not necessarily think this person did these things intentionally as is often the case.
-To be honest it is also not like me to allow words to affect me but sometimes they catch you off guard and they just do!
+In the original blog post, I shared that someone said something to me that not only knocked my confidence but also cut right to the core.
+I don’t necessarily think that person did it intentionally, (as is often the case).
+To be honest, it’s also not like me to allow words to affect me but sometimes they catch you off guard and they just do!

-As an EFT Advanced practitioner I often talk about the affect of words during my sessions and also during public speaking engagements.
-Words can only affect you if you allow them too and you allow them too by attaching a feeling to them.
+As an EFT Advanced practitioner, I often talked about the effect of words during my sessions and also during public speaking engagements.
+Words can only affect you if you allow them too and you allow them too by attaching a feeling or emotion to them.

 This feeling can either be positive, such as the feeling you get when someone says “I love you” or “you look great” and on the other side they can be negative such as “you’re not good enough” or “you’re fat“.

-There are many examples that could be used but let’s take the negative and change the way we think about it.
+There are many examples that could be used.
+For this example, we’ll use the negative to show ways of changing the way you can think about them.

-In the above example “you’re not good enough“, which is very common and would come up in my EFT sessions all the time.
-I would ask my clients how they felt if I helped turn that around by saying “I know you are capable of doing much better/much more“.
-This is known as re-phrasing.
-There are a few important aspects to this sentence:-
+“, which is very common and would come up in my Mentoring, Coaching and previously in my EFT sessions all the time.
+I would ask my clients how they felt when we turned that around by saying “I know I’m capable of doing much better/much more

-- we are addressing the issues not ignoring it
+- we are addressing the issues not ignoring them

-- we are not completely denying the sentence that caused upset (this is to avoid an argumentative dialogue that is easily avoidable and unnecessary)
+- we are not completely denying the sentence that caused upset.
+(This is to avoid an internal argumentative dialogue.)

 - we have created space for a possible different outcome